petar-nikolic125/UK-housing-Web-Scrapper/replit.md

 ## Overview

 This is a React-based web application called "HMO Hunter" - a property investment platform focused on finding profitable HMO (House in Multiple Occupation) opportunities.
 The application follows a full-stack architecture with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM.
-It's designed to help users discover properties under £500k, over 90sqm, and outside Article 4 direction areas.
+It features live property scraping from PrimeLocation with real-time filtering and profit analysis.
+The platform helps users discover properties under £500k, over 90sqm, and outside Article 4 direction areas with estimated yearly profit calculations.

 ## User Preferences